 What camera/equipment do you use?

 I’m all about mobility and compactness.
-I usually shoot with an Olympus Micro 4/3, using various prime portrait, wide-angle, and telephoto lenses.
+I usually shoot with an Olympus or Panasonic micro 4/3, using various prime portrait, wide-angle, and telephoto lenses.

 Will you shoot my event?

-It depends on my schedule and the location of the event.
-Hit me up on Instagram and tell me about your event and what you need.
+Hit me up on Instagram and tell me about your event (when and where) and what you need (video for _____, photos).

-I [insert thing you do here – skate, run, model, skim, kiteboard, etc].
+I [insert thing you do here – skate, run, bikini, model, skim, etc].
 Do you want to do a photoshoot?